ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-destructuring.md

 checking logic with starred assignments in mind was particularly tough, since you don't immediately know how many values will be assigned to the starred target.
 However, I feel like we eventually found a solution that is both simple and performant.

+Another challenge that we encountered was how to develop features that are dependent on other in-progress features.
+Due to the nature of this project, many teams are developing interdependent features concurrently.
+Because of this, we were unable to progress in either of our main goals, tuple and list destructuring, simply due to the fact that tuples and lists don't exist quite yet.
+To account for this, we decided to implement a feature that's not in Python, object destructuring.
+This still provides progress to our goals however, as we believe that the difference between accessing object and tuple fields will be quite minimal.
+So we believe that only a few changes to our code is necessary to provide support for tuple destructuring when they are ready.